NihaAnjum25/Projects/README.md

 # 🧠 Cybersecurity & Python Utilities

 A curated collection of Python-based tools for cybersecurity, encryption, and system utilities.
-Built for educational purposes, ethical hacking practice, and hands-on learning.
+Built for **educational purposes**, ethical hacking practice, and hands-on learning.

 ---

 ## 🛡️ Security & Hacking Tools

 ### 🔐 Hash_Cracker.py
-- Cracks hashes (like MD5, SHA-1, etc.) using a wordlist or brute-force with customizable character sets and lengths.
+- Cracks hashes (MD5, SHA1, SHA256, etc.) using a wordlist or brute-force.
-- Supports multithreading and progress tracking via `tqdm`.
+- Supports multiple algorithms and multithreading with progress tracking.

 ### 🌐 Network_scaner.py
-- Scans an entire network using ARP requests and lists connected devices with IP, MAC address, and hostname.
+- Scans a network using ARP to list connected devices (IP, MAC, Hostname).
-- Useful for LAN monitoring and auditing.
+- Useful for network monitoring and discovery.

 ### 🚪 Port_Scanner.py / port_scanner.py
-- Scans a target host for open TCP ports.
+- Scans open TCP ports on a target host.
-- Fetches service banners and displays results with color-coded formatting.
-- Multithreaded for fast performance.
+- Multithreaded with banner grabbing and formatted terminal output.

 ### 🌍 dns_enum.py
-- Enumerates subdomains of a target domain using a wordlist.
+- Enumerates subdomains using a predefined wordlist.
-- Helps in reconnaissance during web application testing.
+- Helps in information gathering during penetration testing.

 ### 🕵️‍♂️ info_stealer.py
-- Extracts saved Chrome passwords (locally), clipboard data, and system info (like IP, MAC, hostname).
+- Extracts saved Chrome passwords, clipboard content, and system info (IP, MAC, OS, etc.).
-- Demonstrates the importance of device-level security and encryption.
-- ⚠️ **Educational use only** – do not use unethically.
+- ⚠️ **For local use and educational purposes only.**

 ---

-## 🧠 Cryptography
+## 🔐 Cryptography Tools

 ### 🏛️ caesar_cypher.py / caeser cypher.py
-- Simple Caesar cipher encryption and decryption tool.
+- Classic Caesar cipher implementation for encryption/decryption.
-- Shifts letters by a fixed number for encoding messages.
-- Great for learning the basics of classical encryption.
+- Great for beginners exploring simple encryption.

-### 🔐 password strength
+### 🧠 password strength
-- Checks the strength of a password.
+- Checks the strength of passwords based on length, complexity, and pattern detection.
-- May include checks for length, complexity, and use of common patterns.

 ---

 ## 📄 File & PDF Utilities

 ### 🔐 pdf_protection.py
-- Creates a PDF file and encrypts it with a password.
+- Creates and encrypts a PDF file with a password.
-- Uses `reportlab` and `PyPDF2`.
+- Good for testing document-level security.

 ---